ashpiles/3DWallRunner/README.md

 # 3DWallRunner

-Project was initially an exploration with quaternions and more advanced movement mechanics like having all static surfaces claimable by default.
+Project was initially an exploration with quaternions and more advanced movement mechanics like having all static surfaces climbable by default.